Chip 'n Dale: Rescue Rangers (TV series): United Kingdom VHS releases

 On November 6, 1989, Walt Disney Home Video released episodes from the series on video, containing a pair of episodes each.

 North American VHS releases

-On February 22, 1991, Walt Disney Home Video released 10 episodes from the series on five VHS cassettes in North America, containing a pair of episodes each.
+Between 1989 and 1990, Walt Disney Home Video released 10 episodes from the series on five VHS cassettes in North America, containing a pair of episodes each.

-Additionally, on December 14, 1994, the episode "Ghost of a Chance" was released together with the Goof Troop episode "Hallow-Weenies" on one VHS cassette as a special release called Boo-Busters.
-On September 3, 1996, the episode "Good Times, Bat Times" was released together with the Darkwing Duck episode "Ghoul of My Dreams" on one VHS cassette as a special release called Witcheroo!
+Additionally, on October 1, 1993, the episode "Ghost of a Chance" was released together with the Goof Troop episode "Hallow-Weenies" on one VHS cassette as a special release called Boo-Busters and the episode "Good Times, Bat Times" was released together with the Darkwing Duck episode "Ghoul of My Dreams" on one VHS cassette as a special release called Witcheroo!

 Several other episodes were available on international releases.

 Australia and New Zealand releases

 Eleven VHS cassettes containing 23 episodes of the series were released in Australia and New Zealand.

 DVD releases

 North America (Region 1)

-Walt Disney Studios Home Entertainment has released some of the series on DVD-Video; two volumes have been released in Region 1 thus far, featuring the first 51 episodes of the series.
+Walt Disney Studios Home Entertainment has released some of the series on DVD; two volumes have been released in Region 1 thus far, featuring the first 51 episodes of the series.
 The first was released on November 8, 2005 (containing episodes 1–27) and the second on November 14, 2006 (containing episodes 28–51).
 The episodes on the first volume are arranged in production order, while the episodes on the second volume are arranged by original air date.
 The sets were originally packaged in a box containing 3 slipcases, one for each disc.
 Both volumes were reissued in standard-sized DVD cases in 2013.
 There has yet to be any word from Disney regarding the release of a third volume set for episodes 52–65.
 In 2022, the complete show was released on Blu-ray.